solidify-project/engine/_help/src/Pages/folders-structure/data.md

 - txt
 - yaml (yml)

-Solidify Engine will look for exact file extension from list provided above.
-In case he is unable to find a match the engine will blowup.
-In case there is a match it will apply a parser based on exact extension to transform file content to in-memory data object.
+Solidify Engine will look for exact file extension from the list provided above.
+In case it is unable to find a match, the engine will blow up.
+In case there is a match, it will apply a parser based on exact extension to transform file content to in-memory data object.

 On views you can use global object `Data` to access actual data that is located on the file system.